 Another Christmas passes and “hope and joy” are the themes that flow in plenty as images of baby Jesus in a manger flood the mail electronic and physical.
 It may surprise some to discover that Christmas is also celebrated in middle eastern countries like Iraq, Pakistan, Palestine, Lebanon and Syria.
 Despite wars, starvation, pestilence and hardship, bombings, rebellions, militants, Dalesh, etc, that child in a manger has a presence there too.
-But which Jesus is it that calls the faithful across such a range of cultures and backgrounds.
+But which Jesus is it that calls the faithful, across such a range of cultures and backgrounds.
 Surely it is apparent to many that the white baby in the images of the western world would be an unlikely candidate for acceptance in the middle eastern world in which he grew up.
 In fact, how did a Palestinian Jew such as Jesus – and in fact – the entire Hebrew race, for that matter, become as WHITE skinned as these men and women are so often depicted?
 Ever looked at a western picture and noticed how “white” they all were or are we so unconsciously culturally conditioned to accept this as “normal” that you never questioned it?
 This idea of a “white Christ” has begun to fascinate me recently, especially when you look at the Jewish historian, Josephus’s description of Christ, which appeared to suggest he was not so different from his fellow Palestinians.
-In an ancient world full of Romans, Arabs, Jews and Palestinians it is worth noting many holds that Christ was a dark skinned Palestinian political dissident nothing like the white conservative as is painted in Western Churches!
+In an ancient world full of Romans, Arabs, Jews and Palestinians it is worth noting many hold to the belief that Christ was a dark skinned Palestinian political dissident nothing like the white conservative as is painted in Western Churches!
 Are there indeed at least two Christs followed by the Christian community?

 The Black Christ